sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 > Ok, sounds good, but let's see if Kresk's legs are strong enough.
 > Please flip Defy Danger with your Strength.

-Looking over at the character sheet, we see that Kresk has rank 3 (Crescent) Strength.
+Look over at the character sheet and see that Kresk has rank 3 (Crescent) Strength.
 This means you would rotate your Deckahedron so that the Crescent symbol is forward, then you would flip over the top card.

-Maybe you got a single ✔.
-The GM now uses the instructions on the Defy Danger card ("You do it, but there's a new complication") to say what happens next:
+Maybe you get a single ✔.
+The GM would use the instructions on the Defy Danger card ("You do it, but there's a new complication") to say what happens next: